GTFOBins/GTFOBins.github.io/_gtfobins/rlwrap.md

   suid-enabled:
     - code: ./rlwrap -H /dev/null /bin/sh -p
   file-write:
     - description: This adds timestamps to the output file.
+This relies on the external `echo` command.
       code: |
         LFILE=file_to_write
         rlwrap -l "$LFILE" echo data